huss-osman/linux-fundamentals/03-git/fundamentals/05-git-not-a-file-tracker.md

 ## Overview

 Git is often misunderstood as a tool that tracks files line by line like a document editor with version history.
 In reality, **Git does not track files in that way**.
-Instead of recording individual file changes, **Git tracks snapshots of the entire project**.

-Every time you create a commit, Git captures the state of the repository at that moment in time.
-Rather than storing only what changed, Git records a snapshot of how the files looked at that point.
+Instead of recording individual changes to files, Git records **snapshots of the entire project** at specific points in time.
+Every time a commit is created, Git captures the state of the repository as it exists at that moment, allowing the full history of the project to be reconstructed later.

-This approach allows Git to reconstruct the complete history of a project efficiently.
+This snapshot-based model makes Git extremely efficient.
+Rather than storing duplicate copies of unchanged data, Git uses **content-addressed storage** with **SHA-1 hashes** to identify file contents and reuse existing objects when possible.
+Because of this design, Git can manage large repositories and frequent changes reliably, which is one of the reasons it works so well for modern **DevOps workflows** involving infrastructure files, configuration management, and rapidly evolving codebases.

 ---